Humbly Homemade

 • Salt and pepper - adds essential seasoning to help all the other flavors shine.

-Brush with olive oil: Brush the tops and sides of the falafel balls with the remaining olive oil.
+Brush the tops and sides with olive oil.

-Bake: Bake for about 22 to 26 minutes, until they are crispy on the outside and golden brown.
-Flip them over on the pan halfway through baking, after 10 minutes.
+Bake until they are crispy on the outside and golden brown, flipping halfway through.

 How to Freeze Homemade Falafel